AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * While filtering [!DNL Content Fragment] models under a specified path, [!DNL Experience Manager] search returns all nodes with `cq:Template` instead of returning paths and nodes only for the [!DNL Content Fragment] model (SITES-1453).
 * Content Fragments return `null` as the status of folders (SITES-1157).
-* Experience manager does not provide the ability to disable and enable Content Fragment Models (SITES-1088).
+* Experience Manager does not provide the ability to disable and enable Content Fragment Models (SITES-1088).
 * When a user moves, rename, or deletes content fragments or media assets, the referenced content fragments are not automatically updated (SITES-196).
 * Pasting components from one page to another produces JavaScript errors (NPR-37030).
 * When page properties are viewed quickly, Page Properties for a different page are opened (NPR-37025).